Want to code faster? Our Python Code Generator lets you create Python scripts with just a few clicks. Try it now!

 It returned True, as 192.168.1.1/24 subnet is under 192.168.0.0/16 network.

-Alright, we are done with this tutorial, you can explore this module by check their official documentation for more functions and classes for IPv4 and also IPv6 addresses that are really handy for network engineers and Python programmers that wish to develop network applications.
+Alright, we are done with this tutorial, you can explore this module by check their official documentation for more functions and classes for IPv4 and also IPv6 addresses that are really handy for network engineers and Python programmers who wish to develop network applications.

 Read Also: How to Make a DNS Spoof attack using Scapy in Python.